 The most common treatment for CNH used to be surgery.
 The surgery attempts to remove the entire nodule from the person’s ear.
 During the excision surgery, nerves are sometimes cut to remove the painful sensations around the papule.
 Even after surgery, CNH may return in the same area of the ear.
 This is especially true if the surgery fails to completely remove all the inflamed cartilage underneath the nodule.

-New studies have shown that more conservative treatments for CNH may have the same overall rate of recurrence.
+have shown that more conservative treatments for CNH may have the same overall rate of recurrence.
 Because of this, it may be better to avoid surgery if possible.
 Alternatives to surgery can include:

 - sleeping with a custom pillow made for people with CNH